nkdAgility/NKDSiteTemplates/site/content/docs/reference/processors/tfs-work-item-migration-processor/index.md

 dataFile: data/reference.processors.tfsworkitemmigrationprocessor.yaml
 slug: tfs-work-item-migration-processor
 aliases:
 - /docs/Reference/Processors/TfsWorkItemMigrationProcessor
 - /Reference/Processors/TfsWorkItemMigrationProcessor
 - /learn/azure-devops-migration-tools/Reference/Processors/TfsWorkItemMigrationProcessor
 - /learn/azure-devops-migration-tools/Reference/Processors/TfsWorkItemMigrationProcessor/index.md
+date: 2025-06-24T12:07:31Z

 ---
 The `WorkItemMigrationContext` processor is used for migrating work items from one Azure DevOps instance to another.
 This encompasses a variety of activities:

 1. **Transferring Work Items Between Instances**: The primary purpose of the processor is to transfer work items, including bugs, tasks, user stories, features, and more, from one Azure DevOps instance to another.